 Currently, our major initiatives include:

-Detention Funds and Support – we have set up a commissary fund and accompanying system to get funds as fast as possible to people who have been taken and shipped to detention centers around the country, enabling them to keep in touch with their loved ones.
-In addition, we reach out to networks across the country to make every effort to get visitors in to see people taken and sent to detention centers.
-Since May we have been supporting over 200 asylum seeking neighbors that have been detained by ICE by providing commissary funds, filing motions, and supporting their relatives and children.
+Detention Support – we have set up a commissary fund to get funds as fast as possible to people who have been moved to detention centers around the country, enabling them to keep in touch with their loved ones.
+In addition, we reach out to networks across the country to make every effort to get visitors in to see neighbors.
+Since May 2025 we have been supporting neighbors that have been kidnapped by ICE by providing commissary funds and supporting their relatives and children.

-Case Work – our team meets with a wide range of people on a weekly basis to help them sort through their situation and the decisions they face–whether preparing for court dates, planning guardianship, or making decisions about next steps in the process.
+Pro se Support and Case Work – our team meets with a wide range of people on a weekly basis to help them sort through their situation and the decisions they face–whether preparing for court dates, accompaniment, planning guardianship, or making decisions about next steps in the process.

-Mental Health – to address the trauma children, youth, and all neighbors experience at courts we offer support to them or connect them to mental health providers who offer free of cost service.
-We also provide support to children, youth and all neighbors who have been deported.
+Mental Health – to address the trauma children, youth, and all neighbors experience at courts we offer mental health support to them or connect them to mental health providers who offer free of cost service.
+We also provide emotional support to children, youth and all neighbors who have been deported.

 Queer Community – we support our queer community with their unique needs including legal, medical and mental health.